How to Stop Junk Mail

 Get Off Catalog Mailing Lists

-Want to get off the mailing list of catalog companies that you no longer buy from?
-You could call their toll-free number to make your request, but you’ll save time, if you use CatalogChoice.org.
+To get off the mailing list of any catalog company that you’re no longer interested in buying from, you could call the toll-free number on the back of the catalog to make your request, but you’ll save time, if you use CatalogChoice.org.
 This non-profit allows you to select all the catalogs that you’d like to unsubscribe from; then, they make the request on your behalf.
 This is a free service, so it’s definitely worth taking advantage of.

 Want all catalogs out of your mailbox for good?
 Then, you also need to opt out of Epsilon’s marketing databases.
 Their Abacus database is used by almost all catalog companies.
-Just send your request to firstname.lastname@example.org, along with your name and mailing address.
-This will get you off the list, if you live in the U.S. or Canada.
+Just fill out the Consumer Privacy Request Form on their website and select all the “do not sell”/”do not share”/”opt out” options.
+You’ll need to submit a separate form for each one.
+You can also make your request by calling the Epsilon Consumer Preference Center at 866-267-3861.

-Expect it to take 6-8 weeks to stop receiving catalogs from a company, after you make your unsubscribe request.
+Expect it to take up to 90 days to stop receiving catalogs from a company, once you’ve made your unsubscribe request.